-- Mauritius is an upper middle-income country with a GDP per capita (PPP) of USD 23,035 in 2021. - •GDP (Real) grew at an annual rate of 3.9% in 2021 and it is estimated to increase by 6.1% in 2022.
-3 - •The public account deficit narrowed down to 9% of GDP in 2021 from 15.7% levels in 2020.
-4 - •The public debt-to-GDP ratio increased to 89% in 2021 from 73.4% levels in 2020.
+- Mauritius is an upper middle-income country 1 with a GDP per capita (PPP) of USD 22,240 in 2021. - •GDP (Real) grew at an annual rate of 3.9% in 2021 and it is estimated to increase by 6.1% in 2022.
+1 - The public account deficit narrowed down to 9% of GDP in 2021 from 15.7% levels in 2020. - •The public debt-to-GDP ratio increased to 89% in 2021 from 73.4% levels in 2020.
 4

 - •The Ministry of Renewable Energy and Public Utilities (MPU) is responsible for energy policy and its portfolio includes energy, water, and wastewater.
-5 - •The Mauritius Energy policy emphasizes the development of RE, reduction of dependence on imported fossil fuel and promotion of energy efficiency in the country.
-5 - Mauritius provides incentives for RE projects which includes VAT exemption for Solar PV projects and Accelerated Income Tax Depreciation provision for Green Investments in green technology equipment (50% straight line).
+5 - The Mauritius Energy policy emphasizes the development of RE, reduction of dependence on imported fossil fuel, and promotion of energy efficiency in the country. - Mauritius provides incentives for RE projects which includes VAT exemption for Solar PV projects and Accelerated Income Tax Depreciation provision for Green Investments in green technology equipment (50% straight line).

-- Mauritius receives high levels of solar irradiation of 5.1 kWh/m2/day and a specific yield of 4.2 kWh/kWp/day indicating strong technical feasibility for solar in the country. - Mauritius receives an average of 2,889 hours of sunlight per year.
-It is sunny 65.9% of daylight hours while 34.1% of daylight hours are likely to be cloudy or with shade, haze, or low sun intensity. - The UN Environment program is currently active in Mauritius and is working on the introduction of electric light duty vehicles.
+- Mauritius receives high levels of solar irradiation of 5.05 kWh/m2/day and a specific yield of 4.21 kWh/kWp indicating strong technical feasibility for Solar in the country. - Mauritius receives an average of 2,889 hours of sunlight per year.
+It is sunny 65.9% of daylight hours while 34.1% of daylight hours are likely to be cloudy or with shade, haze, or low sun intensity. - •The UN Environment program is currently active in Mauritius and is working on the introduction of Electric Light Duty Vehicles.
+9

-- •99.7% population in Mauritius had access to electricity as of 2020.
-10 - The Mauritius Renewable Energy Agency (MARENA) creates an enabling environment for the development of RE to increase RE's share in the national energy mix.
+- •99.7% population in Mauritius hadaccess to electricity as of 2020.
+10 - •The Mauritius Renewable Energy Agency (MARENA) creates an enabling environment for the development of RE to increase RE's share in the national energy mix.
 11 - •The Utility Regulatory Authority (URA) is an independent body set up by the Government of Mauritius that regulates utility services, i.e., electricity, water, and wastewater.
-12 - The Central Electricity Board (CEB) is responsible to prepare and carry out developmental schemes for improving the generation, transmission, distribution, and sale of electricity in the country.
+12 - •The Central Electricity Board (CEB) is responsible to prepare and carry out developmental schemes for improving the generation, transmission, distribution, and sale of electricity in the country.
+13

-- •The transmission network comprises of 66 kV lines, which interconnect power plants and major 66/22 kV sub-stations.
-14 - •The 22 kV outgoing lines from the sub-stations either supply the rural regions or are used for sub-transmission feeding 22/6.6 kV sub-stations.
+The transmission network comprises of 66 kV lines, which interconnect power plants and major 66/22 kV substations.
+14 The 22 kV outgoing lines from the substations either supply the rural regions or are used for sub-transmission feeding 22/6.6 kV substations.
 14